edgelesssys/constellation/rfc/XXX-trusted-kubernetes-images.md

 files that replace the container image with the pinned alternative.

 The patches need to be written to the stateful filesystem by the bootstrapper.
-This is very similar to what `components.Component`, which also place Kubernetes-related data onto the filesystem:
+This is very similar to `components.Component`, which also place Kubernetes-related data onto the filesystem:

 ```go